lhartikk/naivecoin/README.md

-# Dewcoin
+# Dewblock

-Dewcoin is a blockchain cryptocurrency system that is based on dew computing principles.
+Dewblock is a blockchain cryptocurrency system that is based on dew computing principles.
 The code is pretty detailed but still not detailed enough for immediate production operation.
 It is basically a Proof of Concept system.
-The mechanism of dewcoin will be introduced separately.
+The mechanism of dewblock will be introduced separately.
 Some information about dew computing can be found in: http://www.dewcomputing.org/

-Dewcoin is based on Naivecoin.
+Dewblock is based on Naivecoin.
 The introduction of Naivecoin can be found in: A tutorial for building a cryptocurrency https://lhartikk.github.io/

 ## Package Placement

-Dewcoin has two components: dewcoin-cloud package and the dewcoin-dew package.
-Ideally, dewcoin-cloud package should be placed in a computer that is running all the time and has a fixed IP address so that it can be accessed easily; dewcoin-dew package can be placed in a local computer.
-For testing purposes, dewcoin-cloud package and dewcoin-dew package can be placed in the same computer.
+Dewblock has two components: dewblock-cloud package and the dewblock-dew package.
+Ideally, dewblock-cloud package should be placed in a computer that is running all the time and has a fixed IP address so that it can be accessed easily; dewblock-dew package can be placed in a local computer.
+For testing purposes, dewblock-cloud package and dewblock-dew package can be placed in the same computer.

 ## Package Configuraton

 Configuraton files:
-dewcoin-dew/src/config.ts
+dewblock-dew/src/config.ts
-dewcoin-cloud/src/config.ts
+dewblock-cloud/src/config.ts

 Detailed configuration guidelines can be found in these files.